Table of Contents:

 - High-priority platform components such as navigation must be able to force their notifications to be displayed instead of, or “above”, other components’ notifications.
 (Output availability for the higher-priority notification)

-- Excessive notifications by an application might distract the driver.
+- Excessive notifications by an application might be distracting.
 The compositor must have the opportunity to limit the number of notifications per app-bundle or deny notification display altogether, with an optional user-configurable limit per application so that the user could selectively silence an app-bundle that they found distracting.

 - The precise handling of notifications (for example topics such as how multiple simultaneous notifications are handled) is outside the scope of this document.